 (b) Writing to Supporter Services, World Vision UK, World Vision House, Opal Drive, Fox Milne, Milton Keynes, MK15 0ZR; or

-7.2 If you request details of the information we hold about you in accordance with the subject access rights under applicable data protection laws and regulations, World Vision UK may charge an administration fee of up to £10 for fulfilling such requests.
+8.3 If you request details of the information we hold about you in accordance with the subject access rights under applicable data protection laws and regulations, under certain circumstances we may charge an administration fee for fulfilling such requests.

-7.3 Instructions for unsubscribing from emails will also be included in each email communication we send.
+8.4 Instructions for unsubscribing from emails are included in each email we send.

-7.6 If you are unhappy with the way we have processed your personal data, please contact our Risk and Compliance Manager using the contact details set out in the introduction to this policy.
+8.6 If you are unhappy with the way we have processed your personal data, please contact our Head of Risk and Compliance using the contact details set out in clause 1 of this privacy notice.
 If you remain unhappy with how your complaint is dealt with you should contact the Information Commissioner’s Office (https://ico.org.uk/).
 Alternatively, you are entitled to make a complaint to the Information Commissioner’s Office without first referring your complaint to us.

 1. What are cookies

 2.1 We use the following types of cookies:

 (a) Essential cookies – these are required for the operation of our website and include, e.g. to enable you to log in to the secure area, ‘My Sponsorship’, of the website or make use of a shopping cart and e-payment services.